bacalhau-project/bacalhau/docs/examples/data-engineering/blockchain-etl/index.md

 cat job_ids.txt
 ```

-Wait until all of these jobs have completed:
+Wait until all of these jobs have been completed:

 ```bash